paddlesteamers.info : The Internet's leading database of

 Faced an uncertain future after running aground on the Gantocks off Dunoon on 15/7/77 and losing six weeks worth of vital revenue

-Sailings extended to the south of England in 1978, setting the pattern for future operation
+Sailings extended to the south of the UK in 1978, setting the pattern for future operation

 Cruised to Cap Griz Nez off the French coast on 12/5/80 for 40th anniversary of Dunkirk evacuation.